 What are the risks of revising an upper lip tie?

-Parents are often warned there are dire consequences of not getting a diagnosis and having treatment for lip tie, such as:
+Parents are often warned that not getting a diagnosis and having treatment for lip tie can have dire consequences, such as:

 - Speech problems